 Cycling, especially road riding, is one of few niche sports participated amongst, and in plain sight of, those who are completely disinterested in it.
 Let's face it, unless you're super blessed with endless, car-free roads where no one lives chances are you're riding and training among the general, non-cycling population.

-While traditional road cycling dictates Lycra is optimal for comfort and performance while riding, there are plenty of occasions, basically when not seriously training or competing, where baggy shorts are more appropriate.
+While traditional road cycling dictates Lycra is optimal for comfort and performance while riding, there are numerous occasions, basically whenever not competing or on a road bike, where baggy shorts are more appropriate.

 Although many baggy shorts are borrowed from the mountain biking scene, there are an increasing amount of urban-focused designs as well.
 These are ideal for commutes, whether that's to the office or the bar or for casual rides.
 Baggy shorts can be found with designs and colors ranging from screaming loud to stoic, reserved tones.